kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 On analyzing the data, the experimenter discovers that factor **C** does not actually have an impact on response :math:`y`.
 This means the **C** dimension could have been removed from the experiment, and is illustrated by projecting the **A** and **B** factors forward, removing factor **C**.
 Notice that this is now a full factorial in factors **A** and **B**.
 The same situation would hold if either factor **B** or factor **A** were found to be unimportant.
 Furthermore if two factors are found to be unimportant, then this corresponds to 2 replicate experiments in 1 factor.

 This projectivity of factorials holds in general for a larger number of factors.
 The above example, actually a :math:`2^{3-1}_\text{III}` experiment, was a case of projectivity = 2.
-In general, projectivity = :math:`P` = resolution - 1.
+In general, projectivity = :math:`P` = resolution :math:`-` 1.
 So if you have a resolution IV fractional factorial, then it has projectivity = :math:`P = 4 - 1`, implying that it contains a full factorial in 3 factors.
-So a :math:`2^{6-2}_\text{IV}` (16 runs) system with 6 factors, contains a full factorial using a combination of any 3 factors; if any 3 factors were found unimportant, then a replicated full factorial exists in the remaining 3 factors.
+So a :math:`2^{6-2}_\text{IV}` (16 runs) system with 6 factors, contains an embedded full factorial using a combination of any 3 factors; if any 3 factors were found unimportant, then a replicated full factorial exists in the remaining 3 factors.

 ..
 TODO: point out how blocking can be visualized as projectivity: in a 2 factor system (A and B) you have enough material only for 2 runs at a time.
 So you block on the AB interaction.
 But you can visualize that as a 3-factor factorial now, but run as a half-fraction, i.e. a 2^3_{III} design (show the cube with open and closed circles).
 This design has projectivity of 2 = 3-1, meaning a full 2^2 factorial is embedded in the design.
 If factor C (the blocking variable) has no effect on y, then you recover your full 2^2 factorial.
 That's why we typically block on the highest interaction possible.